Detecting dependence structure: visualization and inference

-The data were analysed in \cite{Kallenberg} and their test definitively rejected independence.
-They have been reconsidered by \cite{Fisher01}, who changed the axes, applied to such rotated pairs of related pairs of pseudo-observations their $\chi$-plot (\cite{Fisher85}) and concluded that : ``{ This example hardly calls for use of the $\chi$-plot... the values in the plot are more dispersed than one would expect if the variates were independent''}.
-Our application of empirical $q$ provides much more clear and quantified information on the association of the two variables, which clearly supports the two-phase dependence structure of the data.
-For marginal empirical quantiles lying in area $(0,0.4) \times (0,0.9)$ we notice a strong positive association, while right to the median of the equivalence ratio the plot exhibits a strong negative dependence; see the middle panel in (a).
+Our application of empirical $q$ provides much clearer and quantified information on the association of the two variables, which clearly supports the two-phase dependence structure of the data.
+Left to the $0.4$ quantile of the equivalence ratio, we notice a strong positive association, while right to the median of the equivalence ratio, the plot exhibits a strong negative dependence; see the middle panel in (a).
 Simultaneous $90\%$ local acceptance regions confirm these findings and indicate quantile regions in which deviations from independence (measured at the grid points) are locally significant positive/negative at the nominal level 0.05.